 Middling runners like myself were able to obtain some form of reward for their support of the official races.
 Personally I have obtained 19 silvers – mostly slightly less than 2000kms – and 4 bronzes.
 Without such an incentive many runners would have found the hours required for such high mileages not worth the effort.
 In addition many would have exited the sport when they reached a plateau in their running performance.

-I confess that I nearly did so until Ashley Wood introduced me to this insane challenge.
+I confess that I nearly did so until a lanky hovial runner by the name of Ashley Wood introduced me to this insane challenge.

 “Dean, Dean, The Mean Machine”, as Lukas, with the luxuriant walrus-type moustache, would call me, was borne.